SaitamaSama/smaug/README.md

 Ever tried to parse complex data formats?
 Sure, you can use regular expressions, but they only get you so far.
 And parsing more complex structures becomes tedious and awkward.
-And also much harder to get right.
+And also much harder to get, right?

 Say you wanted to write a JSON parser.
 Oh, there already is one called `json_decode`?
 Ok.
 Say you wanted to write an